theinvisibleliya/theinvisibleliya/README.md

 - 👋 Hi, I’m Liya Zaygerman
-- 👀 I’m interested in biochemistry and bioinformatics
+- 👀 I’m interested in fun biological problems (green ones and/or scRNA are a plus)
-- 🌱 I’m currently learning java, python and sql
+- 🌱 I’m currently learning rust and starting with deep learning
-- 💞️ I’m looking to collaborate on challenging projects in bioinformatics
 - 📫 How to reach me: liya.zaygerman (at) tum (dot) de